Do marketing students have the learning resources they need?

 • Drill from institution to school, department, programme and cohort to see which groups experience friction, including disabled students and commuters.

-• Export concise, anonymised summaries for programme and service teams, including representative comments for action planning.
+• Export concise, anonymised summaries for programme and service teams, complete with representative comments for action planning.

-• Evidence progress with year-on-year shifts and peer benchmarks, and surface quick wins for resource readiness and accessibility.
+• Evidence progress with year-on-year shifts and peer benchmarks, and surface quick wins for resource readiness, accessibility and digital delivery.